sensu/sensu-docs/content/sensu-go/5.16/reference/filters.md

 	- [Handle events during office hours only](#handle-events-during-office-hours-only)
 - [Use JavaScript libraries with Sensu filters](#use-javascript-libraries-with-sensu-filters)

-Sensu filters are applied when you configure event handlers to use one or more event filters.
+Sensu event filters are applied when you configure event handlers to use one or more filters.
 Before executing a handler, the Sensu backend will apply any event filters configured for the handler to the event data.
 If the filters do not remove the event, the handler will be executed.

 The filter analysis performs these steps:

 * When the Sensu backend is processing an event, it checks for the definition of a `handler` (or `handlers`).
-Prior to executing each handler, the Sensu server first applies any configured `filters` for the handler.
+Before executing each handler, the Sensu server first applies any configured `filters` for the handler.
 * If multiple `filters` are configured for a handler, they are executed sequentially.
 * Filter `expressions` are compared with event data.